 The scientists created a gastrointestinal model for human digestion, including both the stomach and small intestinal tract, in an effort to quantitatively measure enzyme efficiency and effects.
 It was found that the meals taken with digestive enzymes, in optimal digestive conditions, significantly improved carbohydrate digestion and had a small improvement on protein digestion.
 Similarly, under conditions of less-than-optimal digestion, the multi-enzyme preparation greatly improved both carbohydrate and protein digestion.

 How to Read the Units of Measurement for Beta Glucanase

 BGU (Beta Glucanase Unit) is an FCC measurement based on 15-min hydrolysis of lichenin substrate at 40°C and pH 6.5.
 This offers an increase in reducing power due to liberated reducing groups measured by the neocuproine method.
 The FCC notation stands for Foods Chemical Codex, and is a division of USP (United States Pharmacopeia).
 It sets standards for ingredients.
 In the case of enzymes, FCC is a standard assay used to accurately determine the activity of enzymes.
 The current compendium is FCC VI.

 Where Can I Find The Best Source of Beta-Glucanase?

-The product VeganZyme™ contains a 100% vegan form of Beta-Glucanase produced by the natural fermentation process of Trichoderma reesei.
-It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, made in the USA, contains no animal product and is completely suitable for vegetarians and vegans.
+The product VeganZyme® contains a 100% vegan form of Beta-Glucanase produced by the natural fermentation process of Trichoderma reesei.
+It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, made in the USA from globally sourced ingredients, contains no animal products, and is great for vegetarians and vegans.